-- any Responsible Person in day-to-day charge of the Service has successfully completed a course in child protection approved by the Regulatory Authority - the recruitment process for all educators and staff is robust and includes pre-employment screening, reference checks - all educators', staff, and volunteers' Working with Children Checks are checked prior to engagement of work and recorded on staff records - all employees and volunteers are: - o provided with a copy of the current Child Protection Policy as part of the induction process at the Service - o aware of child protection legislation including:
+- any Responsible Person in day-to-day charge of the Service has successfully completed a course in child protection approved by the Regulatory Authority - the recruitment process for all educators and staff is robust and includes pre-employment screening, reference checks - all educators', staff, volunteers' and students' Working with Children Checks are checked prior to engagement of work and recorded on staff records (including WCC number and expiry date) - all employees, volunteers and students are: - o provided with a copy of the current Child Protection, Child Safe Environment, Child Safety and Wellbeing and Reportable Conduct Scheme Policies as part of the induction process at the Service - o aware of child protection legislation including: - o their mandatory reporting obligations and responsibilities if they have formed a reasonable belief that a child has suffered or is likely to suffer significant harm - o their duty of care obligations for all children who are involved in or affected by the suspected child abuse - o their mandatory reporting obligations and responsibilities if they have formed a reasonable belief that a child has suffered or is likely to suffer significant harm - o aware of indicators showing a child may be at risk of harm or significant risk of harm

-- o their mandatory reporting obligations and responsibilities if they have formed a reasonable belief that a child has suffered or is likely to suffer significant harm - their duty of care obligations for all children who are involved in or affected by the suspected child abuse - o their mandatory reporting obligations and responsibilities if they have formed a reasonable belief that a child has suffered or is likely to suffer significant harm - o aware of indicators showing a child may be at risk of harm or significant risk of harm - o aware of the Four Critical Actions to follow when responding to incidents, disclosures and suspicions of child abuse - training and development are provided for all educators, staff, and volunteers in child protection on an annual basis - educators are supported and empowered to make a report to DHHS Child Protection, Victoria Police or seek a referral to Child FIRST by having clear procedures in place - access is provided to all staff regarding relevant legislations, regulations, standards and other resources to help educators, staff, and volunteers meet their obligations - to adhere to the Reportable Conduct Scheme and report any allegations of 'reportable conduct' - to notify the Commission within three (3) business days of becoming aware of a reportable allegation made against an employee or volunteer using online forms found at https://ccyp.vic.gov.au/reportable-conduct-scheme/notify-and-update - records of abuse or suspected abuse are kept in line with our Privacy and Confidentiality Policy - to notify the regulatory authority through the NQA-ITS (within 7 days) of any incident where it is reasonably believed that physical and/or sexual abuse of a child has occurred or is occurring while the child is being educated and cared for by the Service - to notify the regulatory authority through the NQA-ITS (within 7 days) of any allegation that sexual or physical abuse of a child has occurred or is occurring while the child is being educated and cared for by the Service.
+- o aware of the Four Critical Actions to follow when responding to incidents, disclosures and suspicions of child abuse - training and development are provided for all educators, staff, and volunteers in child protection on an annual basis - training and information are provided to all educators about the Child Information Sharing, Family Violence Reforms and Family Violence Multi-Agency Risk Assessment Management Framework (MARAM). - educators are supported and empowered to make a report to DFFH Child Protection, Victoria Police or seek a referral to Child FIRST by having clear procedures in place - access is provided to all staff regarding relevant legislations, regulations, standards and other resources to help educators, staff, and volunteers meet their obligations - to adhere to the Reportable Conduct Scheme and report any allegations of 'reportable conduct' - to notify the Commission within three (3) business days of becoming aware of a reportable allegation made against an employee or volunteer using online forms found at https://ccyp.vic.gov.au/reportable-conduct-scheme/about-reporting-allegations/ - records of abuse or suspected abuse are kept in line with our Privacy and Confidentiality Policy - an Incident, Injury, Trauma and Illness Record is kept (as per National Law and the Children's Services Act) - to notify the regulatory authority through the NQA-ITS (within 7 days) of any incident where it is reasonably believed that physical and/or sexual abuse of a child has occurred or is occurring while the child is being educated and cared for by the Service - to notify the regulatory authority through the NQA-ITS (within 7 days) of any allegation that sexual or physical abuse of a child has occurred or is occurring while the child is being educated and cared for by the Service.